SFDO-Community/Salesforce-Indicators/README.md

 # Salesforce Indicators

 # Status of Code
-We are in a bit of a transition phase at the moment and are in active development.
+We are in a bit of a transition phase at the moment and are in active development, almost ready for release.
 You can still use the older Indicators List Component and it will work fine, if you already have it installed.
 If you would like to test where we are at, install the managed package from the [Installation](../../wiki/Installing-Salesforce-Indicators) page and follow the steps to add the `Indicator Bundle` component to the page layout.
 NOTE: Only test in a Scratch org, Developer org, or Sandbox at the moment whilst we are in active development.